armaseg/cloudformation-zookeeper/README.md

 This template bootstraps a ZooKeeper cluster.
 The ZK nodes are managed by Exhibitor with S3 for backups and automatic node discovery.

-ZooKeeper and Exhibitor are run via a Docker container.
-You may use the default ([mbabineau/zookeeper-exhibitor](https://github.com/mbabineau/docker-zk-exhibitor)) or provide your own image.
+ZooKeeper and Exhibitor are not run via a Docker container.
+The install scripts are based on  ([mbabineau/zookeeper-exhibitor](https://github.com/mbabineau/docker-zk-exhibitor)).

 The servers are part of an auto-scaling group.
 Incrementing, decrementing, or otherwise modifying the server list should be handled gracefully by ZooKeeper (thanks to Exhibitor).